TheoDgb/URLCustomDiscs/SELF-HOSTED_AND_EDIT-ONLY_MODES_INSTALLATION.md

 Additionally, vanilla commands such as `/playsound` and `/stopsound` work with the custom music, so you do not need to use a disc in a jukebox.

-**Important**: Make sure to use a direct URL without any parameters (such as playlist, timecode, etc.), or you might get an unexpected result.
+**Important**: For non-YouTube URLs, make sure to use a direct URL without any parameters (such as playlist, timecode, etc.), or you might get an unexpected result.

 **Note**: Plugin tested on 1.21-1.21.8 Paper and Arclight servers and currently works on Windows and Linux due to dependencies.